bionanotechie/Genome-Assembly-Bacterial/README.md

 ## Step 4: Polishing with Nanopolish
 Nanopolish is used to strengthen consensus data from your assembly.It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.

 The original purpose of nanopolish was to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.

-Here we provide a step-by-step tutorial to help you get started.
+**Running Nanopolish**
+To run nanopolish run the [nanopolish0-10kb.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Long%20Read/3-nanopolish/nanopolish.sh) file located in the long read folder inside folder 3.

+In our script we first run nanopolish_makerange.py in order to split the draft of larger genomes so that the algorithm can run in parallel on each part.
+In our case we first run the divide_genome.py script on our full genome assembly (whichever you want to access, we used the flye output). then we run nanopolish_0-10kb.sh and just run nanopolish on that portion.

+Here are the following meanings of the parameters:
+- -r is the input of the raw reads
+- -b is the bam file of the raw reads
+- -g is the partial genome you want to examine
+- -o is the output (a vcf file)

 <a name="ph"></a>
 ## Step 5: Organizing with Purge Haplotigs